Palace of the Generalitat of Catalonia

-The Palau de la Generalitat de Catalunya is a historic palace in Barcelona, Catalonia, Spain.
+The Palace of the Generalitat of Catalonia (Catalan: Palau de la Generalitat de Catalunya, [pəˈlaw ðə lə ʒənəɾəliˈtad də kətəˈluɲə]; Spanish: Palacio de la Generalidad de Cataluña) is a historic palace in Barcelona, Catalonia, Spain.
 It houses the offices of the Presidency of the Generalitat de Catalunya.
 It is one of the few buildings of medieval origin in Europe that still functions as a seat of government and houses the institution that originally built it.

 The palace is located in the district of Ciutat Vella in Barcelona.
 It is bounded by the Carrer del Bisbe, Carrer de Sant Sever and Carrer de Sant Honorat.
 Its principal façade gives onto the Plaça de Sant Jaume, across from the City Hall of Barcelona.

 The original building was purchased in 1400 by then-president Alfons de Tous.
 It was located on the Carrer de Sant Honorat, in the former Jewish Quarter, or Call.
 The first extension (in the year 1416) faced the street and was carried out by Bishop Marc Safont, who also built the chapel of St. George, in 1434.

 In 1596, Pere Blai designed the current principal façade on the Plaça de Sant Jaume, in the Renaissance style.
 This is the first grand façade of this architectural style in Catalonia.
 Thereafter, several other houses were purchased and integrated into the palace.

 History

 The Palau de la Generalitat today is not just a public building with historical associations.
 It is also the seat of the Government of Catalonia and the Presidency of the Generalitat.

-One hundred and thirty-one Presidents have governed from this house, from Berenguer de Cruïlles (1359) to the current President, Pere Aragonès.
+One hundred and thirty-three presidents have governed from this house, from Berenguer de Cruïlles (1359) to the current president, Salvador Illa.

 Origins

-In 1289, the Catalan 'Corts' or Parliament - considered as of the year 1300 as representing the totality or 'generality' (Generalitat) of Catalonia - formed a commission to collect the taxes that the Corts granted the King.
-The Corts - or 'General Assembly' of Catalonia, meeting at Cervera in 1359, formalised that commission or Deputation (Diputació) of the General.
-It consisted of deputies from the three estates: military or noble, ecclesiastical, and popular or royal (representatives of the guilds and citizens of towns directly subject to the King).
+In 1289, the Catalan 'Corts' or Parliament – considered as of the year 1300 as representing the totality or 'generality' (Generalitat) of Catalonia – formed a commission to collect the taxes that the Corts granted the king.
+The Corts – or 'General Assembly' of Catalonia, meeting at Cervera in 1359, formalised that commission or Deputation (Diputació) of the General.
+It consisted of deputies from the three estates: military or noble, ecclesiastical, and popular or royal (representatives of the guilds and citizens of towns directly subject to the king).